-In Primary, the EAL department collaboratively takes the decision regarding any student exiting the EAL program with the classroom teacher.
+In primary, the EAL department collaboratively takes the decision regarding any student exiting the EAL program with the classroom teacher.
 This depends on the level of language skills acquired by the individual student.
-Note: Please refer to the language policy for details on provisions for EAL learners in the Secondary school.
+Note: Please refer to the language policy for details on provisions for EAL learners in secondary.